sachingk/ngStringPipes/README.md

-#ngPipes
+#ngStringPipes

 ngPipes is a collection of most used pipes .

+## Pipes under this package

+- Title Case
+- Truncate String
+- Comma Seperated

+## Usage

+###Title Case
-###Title Case : Converts a given string to title case.
+Converts a given string to title case.

-{ { 'john smith' | titleCase } }     // John Smith
+{ { 'john smith' | titleCase } }     // Outputs John Smith

+### Truncate String
-Truncate String : Truncates the string after specified length
+Truncates the string after specified length

-{ { 'john is a developer' | truncateString:true:9:"..." } }     // john is …
+{ { 'john is a developer' | truncateString:true:9:"..." } }     // outputs john is …

-Options
+#### Options
-1st Argument : wordWise - Boolean - if true, cut only by words bounds
+- 1st Argument : wordWise - Boolean - if true, cut only by words bounds

-2nd Argument : max - Number - max length of the text, cut to this number of chars
+- 2nd Argument : max - Number - max length of the text, cut to this number of chars

-3rd Argument : tail - String - add this string to the input string if the string was cut.
+- 3rd Argument : tail - String - add this string to the input string if the string was cut.

+### Comma Seperated
-Comma Seperated : Forms a comma seperated string for a given array
+Forms a comma seperated string for a given array

 stringList:string[]= ["Karan","Rohit","Santosh","Sachin","Chetan"]

-{ { stringList | commaSeperated } }     // Karan,Rohit,Santosh,Sachin,Chetan
+{ { stringList | commaSeperated } }     // Outputs  Karan,Rohit,Santosh,Sachin,Chetan